 But that brings us to a key question: What is on a life insurance application?

 Life insurance is a contract stating that if you pass away while your policy is active, the insurer will pay a "death benefit" to the beneficiaries you choose.
-They can use this money to help make ends meet, pay off a mortgage, cover your final expenses and more.
+Beneficiaries can use this money to help make ends meet, pay off a mortgage, cover your final expenses and more.

 Your needs will depend on your individual situation, but a rough rule of thumb is to aim for a coverage amount that's ten times your current salary.